StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 **Prerequisites**

 You must have run the Linux tutorial (or be comfortable otherwise with Linux command-line tools).

 You must have successfully created your own virtual machine (VM) using Vagrant.

-There are two versions of the lab instructions: brief and full.
-If you are advanced with Linux, the brief instructions should suffice.

 You will do the exercises on your new Vagrant VM.